thephpleague/url/4.0/components/host.md

 echo Url::createFromServer($_SERVER)->host->toUnicode(); //output the IDN version
 ~~~

-If you are only interested in encoding or decoding a host label using the punycode algorithm.
-The `Host` class provide the following static methods:
+If you are only interested in encoding or decoding a host label using the punycode algorithm, the `Host` class provides the following static methods:

-- `Host::encodeLabel` which will encode an valid hostname label into its punycode representation
+- `Host::encodeLabel`: encode a hostname label into its punycode representation
-- `Host::decodeLabel` which will decode a punycode encoded hostname into its original unicode representation.
+- `Host::decodeLabel`: decode a punycode encoded label into its original unicode representation.

 ~~~php
 use League\Url;